-Want to do something different for your 4th of July celebration this year?
+Want to do something patriotic for your summer celebrations this year?
 Turn a ‘progressive dinner party’ on its ear and host a traveling BBQ instead!
 You’ll combine some interactive fun to go along with the good eats and invite your friends and neighbors to join in the celebration.

-Have veggies and dips at one house, those ever-popular picnic salads at the next, and fire up the grill at the 4th house for some good old-fashioned hamburgers and hotdogs.
+Have veggies and dips at one house, those ever-popular picnic salads at the next, and fire up the grill for some good old-fashioned hamburgers and hotdogs.
 Cap off the meal at the last house with an ice cream sundae bar.
 Finish off your day by enjoying the fireworks as a group.

 Here’s everything you’ll need to pull off a truly spectacular celebration: